About Our Collections

 Historical Collections

-The historical collections at the University Museum relate to the history of the Las Cruces region and New Mexico State University.
-Many of them were acquired internally through the university, or by donation from families in the region or alumni in the region.
-Much of the material is enhanced by documents and photographs in the Archives and Special Collections Department of the University Library.
+The historical collections at the University Museum relate to the history of New Mexico State University and the Las Cruces region.
+Many of these objects were donated to the museum by the university faculty and staff, alumni, and families living in this region.
+Much of this material is enhanced by documents and photographs maintained by the Archives and Special Collections Department of the University Library.

-Highlights of the historical collections include: furniture made by young men participating in the 1930s National Youth Administration (part of the Roosevelt-era Works Progress Administration); clothing, textiles, dolls, and housewares from the prominent Amador family (the Amador Collection); and memorabilia from the museum’s departments.
+Highlights of the historical collections include: furniture made by young men participating in the 1930s National Youth Administration (part of the Roosevelt-era Works Progress Administration); clothing, textiles, dolls, and housewares from the prominent Amador family (the Amador Collection); and memorabilia from various NMSU departments.